AlexWiles/emojicam/README.md

 with .png emojis - the .png's have a transparent background so the average color calculation is different.
 ![](http://i.imgur.com/pFMyUkk.jpg)

-to switch file types, edit the FILE_TYPE variable in emojicam.js and average-color.rb to either 'jpg' or 'png'
+to switch file types, edit the FILE_TYPE variable in emojicam.js and average-color.rb to either 'jpg' or 'png' and rerun average-color.rb (to regenerate emoji-colors.js)

+use ```python -m SimpleHTTPServer``` to run locally.